DIY Mold Remover: Get Rid of Black Mold Naturally (No Bleach!)

 If possible, make sure the area is well-ventilated while you’re cleaning and don’t stay in the room while the solutions sit on the mold.
 You want as little exposure to the mold as possible.
 You can ever wear a mask while you clean to avoid inhaling any of the mold spores.

 Don’t forget that after you remove the black mold, you must identify the moisture source or cause.
 Otherwise, the mold will just keep returning.

-So, let’s say you find mold in your bathroom.
-You can buy a dehumidifier to place in the bathroom (it’s best to keep humidity levels below 50 percent), and make sure to always turn your vent fan (or exhaust fan) on when you take a shower.
+- you can buy a dehumidifier to place in the bathroom (it’s best to keep humidity levels below 50 percent), and make sure to always turn your vent fan (or exhaust fan) on when you take a shower.

 Alright, that’s it!
 This simple 3-step system should help you get rid of mold in your house naturally, no toxic bleach or harmful chemicals required.

-If you try this remedy, don’t forget to share your results with us on social media–tag us @rootandrevel and/or #rootandrevel so we can see!
+If you try this remedy, don’t forget to share your results with us on social media–tag us @rootandrevel so we can see!